Living well during treatment

 People manage stress and difficult emotions in different ways.
 You might talk to a therapist, join a support group, or rely on friends and family for support.
 Creating a self-care plan (see above) also can help.

 It's important to know the difference between temporary emotional distress, which can be managed by good self care, and serious depression.
-If you have been experiencing signs of depression for two weeks or longer, call your care team or contact Behavioral Health Services right away.
+If you have been experiencing signs of depression for two weeks or longer, call your care team or contact the Mental Health Access Center right away.

 Connecting with family and friends